 Faculty: Brandon Holle

 A study of modern marketing research techniques and their applications.
 Topics include research design, questionnaire design, sampling, data collection and analyses, and report preparation and presentation.
-This course will include a project connected to Dolly: An Original Musical.
+This course will include a project connected to Dolly: A True Original Musical.

 Previous Courses